Suspected Pelosi attacker pleads not guilty to all state charges at San Francisco arraignment – KION546

 The attempted kidnapping charge carries a maximum of 20 years in prison.
 He has not yet entered a plea in federal court.

+DePape’s attorney, Adam Lipson, said outside the courtroom earlier Tuesday that “there’s been a lot of speculation, a lot of rumor, simply based on the nature of this case.”

+“So I’m not going to add to all the speculation by talking about the facts of this case right now,” he said, adding: “What I will say is that there’s been a lot of speculation regarding Mr. DePape’s vulnerability to misinformation and that’s certainly something we are going to look into, that we are going to delve into, as his defense team, but again it would be premature to talk about that at this time.”

-Earlier, DePape has been released from Zuckerberg San Francisco General Hospital and moved to the county jail, according to Kelvin Wu, a spokesman for the San Francisco Sheriff's Office.
+Earlier, DePape was released from Zuckerberg San Francisco General Hospital and moved to the county jail, according to Kelvin Wu, a spokesman for the San Francisco Sheriff’s Office.

 CNN has reported that DePape allegedly shouted “Where’s Nancy?” after breaking into their home.